 Starting depth of High-Grade Deposits

 This shallow depth advantage means that, compared to projects with deeper mineralization, more holes can be drilled within a given meterage and, when the project advances, potentially low production costs.

 Only small % explored so far

 With a huge mineralized trend, over 100 EM conductors and multiple exploration hotspots, Fission has only scratched the surface of PLS’ potential.

 The Athabasca Basin is located in the Canadian province of Saskatchewan, which has a 60 year history of uranium mining and boasts excellent infrastructure and political support.

 to be Added

-The Triple R deposit is on trend with two major, high-grade zones.
+The Triple R deposit is on trend with three major, high-grade zones.
 Fission plans to grow and may add these zones to the resource in 2017.

 A preliminary economic study conducted in 2015 shows the Triple has the potential for an OPEX of just $14.02/lb, which would make it one of the world's lowest cost uranium producers.

 from Strategic Investors